Brazil: Merger Control

 - the analysis waiting period is likely to cause irreversible and substantial financial damages to the parties;

 - the adoption of closing measures by the parties is irreversible; and

 - preliminary clearance will have no negative effect on the competition environment.

-Such a preliminary approval may be granted in up to 60 days after the transaction’s notification to CADE and may be modified or cancelled by CADE, as the case may be, being valid up to a final ruling is rendered.
+Such a preliminary approval may be granted within no more than 60 days after the transaction’s notification to CADE and may be modified or cancelled by CADE, as the case may be, being valid until a final ruling is rendered.

 Should CADE not render a final ruling in a merger control case within the maximum deadline of 330 days, the transaction is considered tacitly cleared.